Mitek-Systems/MiSnap-iOS/README.md

 * MiSnapNFC
     * Some iPhone 7 devices fail NFC reading of eDriving License regardless of an iOS version
     * Some iPhone XR devices fail NFC reading of some Italian eIDs
+    * An intermitten chip connection loss when both a device and a document are held still on newer iPhone models (iPhone 12 series and newer) running newer version of iOS (iOS 16 or newer) caused by OS and/or hardware issues.
+Note, a user should be able to successfully finish reading a chip upon a retry
 * MiSnapFacialCapture
     * On iPhone 7 and earlier, the hint messages take a few seconds to begin appearing.
 During this time the message label will be blank
 * MiSnapVoiceCapture